auyer/rcpassos.me/posts/ebpf/index.md

 kprobeFd, err := sys.NewFD(int(rawFd))
 ```

-If this was successful, we know whe can ask the kernel to add a probe there.
+If this was successful, we know we can ask the kernel to add a probe there.
 This is done with the `SYS_BPF` syscall, with the `BPF_LINK_CREATE` command.

 ```go